vherdt/riscv-vp/README.md

 1) Build the RISC-V GNU Toolchain:
 ==================================

-(Cross-)Compiling the software examples requires the gnu risc-v toolchain to be available in PATH.
+(Cross-)Compiling the software examples requires the RISC-V GNU toolchain to be available in PATH.
 It can be build as follows:

 ```bash
 git clone https://github.com/riscv/riscv-gnu-toolchain.git